ABSTRACT SPIRITUAL ARTIST

 Shafina Jaffer

-Shafina Jaffer is an African artist of Indian origin who has completed her Graduate Diploma in Art & Design and a Master’s degree in Painting from the Royal College of Art, London.
-She has also pursued specialist training at the Ruskin School of Art (Oxford University), the Slade School of Fine Art (UCL), and The King’s Foundation School of Traditional Arts in the United Kingdom.
-Having lived across multiple continents, she now resides in Tanzania, where her work reflects a synthesis of heritage, spirituality, ecology, and global consciousness.
+Shafina Jaffer is a Tanzanian-born multidisciplinary artist whose practice bridges spirituality, ecology, and contemporary consciousness.
+She holds a Graduate Diploma in Art & Design and an MA in Painting from the Royal College of Art, and has undertaken further specialist training at the Ruskin School of Art -Oxford University, the Slade School of Fine Art-UCL, and The King’s Foundation School of Traditional Arts.
+Having lived across continents, her work reflects a deeply layered synthesis of heritage, faith, and global consciousness.